Side Lunges

 Breathing tips

-To get the most out of your side lunges, you should inhale as you step out and lower your body down, and exhale as you push yourself back to the starting position.
+To get the most out of your side lunges, breathe in as you step out and lower your body, and exhale as you push yourself back to the starting position.
 This helps you stabilize your core and move in a controlled manner.